 The practice should have a process and timescale for continually reviewing patients for Serial Prescription suitability.
 For example, the practice could use the Scottish Therapeutics Utility to change/increase the criteria for assessing SRx suitability, based on workload and knowledge/experience.
 The practice should also consider reviewing patients who have been previously marked as 'unsuitable' during earlier reviews - their circumstances and/or prescribing history may have changed, making them suitable.

-What to do when a patient with a Serial Prescription leaves your practice eHealth Pharmacy Facilitator - suzanne.maccrimmon@nhs.net eHealth GP Facilitator - janet.binnie@nhs.net
+What to do when a patient with a Serial Prescription leaves your practice

 - 1. Deduction received

 - 2. Print EMIS summary and import to Docman

 - 3. Cancel all CMS medications

 - 4. Process the deduction as normal

 Useful Contacts